 Key takeaways

 During the roundtable session, several industry needs and consumer perspectives were addressed.
-Key points included are summarized as follows:
+Key points are summarized as follows:

-- Fish Welfare as a Priority: Panellists emphasized that better fish welfare correlates with lower pathogen incidence and higher production yields.
+- Fish Welfare as a Priority: Panelists emphasized that better fish welfare correlates with lower pathogen incidence and higher production yields.
 However, there is currently insufficient data on optimal welfare practices for certain species and husbandry conditions, highlighting the need for further research.

 - Innovative Health Monitoring: There is a growing demand for cost-effective methods to monitor fish health conditions and welfare that do not involve invasive handling.
 Artificial intelligence (AI) could play a crucial role in detecting early signs of disease or stress through behavioral analysis, though more research is needed to establish norms for different fish species.